 Wildlife Conservation Photojournalism Internship

-A hands-on wildlife & adventure photography safari and conservation experience.
+A hands-on wildlife & adventure photography safari and conservation experience based in one of the most beautiful cities in the world, Cape Town, South Africa.
 This is much more than an internship course, this is an African Adventure of a lifetime, combining wildlife photography, adventure photography and environmental journalism, helping you to become the VOICE FOR THOSE WHO CANNOT SPEAK!

 This course will provide you with the skills and knowledge to become the window through which the world will view Africa’s wildlife, both land and sea, using both images and the written word – an image might speak a thousand words, but combining informative, well-written articles with your images will enrich public understanding of environmental issues.